jonatanvicente/sonar-jenkins-training/quizzes/quiz_7.md

-# Jenkins Pipelines Quiz (Easy Level)
+# Jenkins Pipelines Quiz

 ## Question 1
-Which of the following are benefits of using Jenkins for Continuous Delivery?
+**Which of the following are benefits of using Jenkins for Continuous Delivery?**
 a) Jenkins can automatically deploy applications.
 b) Jenkins replaces the need for version control systems.
 c) Jenkins can run automated tests as part of the pipeline.